slatedocs/slate/source/includes/_users_projects.md

 </aside>

-Add access to specific project and group
+Add access to specific project and group.

 Adds the user to groups of a project.
 Multiple projects and multiple groups can be specified.
 All projects you want to give this user access to should be specified.
-If the user had access to projects A and B and you call this endpoint again with only project B, access to A will be revoked.*
+If the user had access to projects A and B and you call this endpoint again with only project B, access to A will be revoked.

 ### HTTP Request